MA, MA, PhD (UCL)

 I read Theology for my first degree, specialising in the Hebrew Bible but my other strengths include Ancient Greek and Latin patristic literature.
 In 2002-2003 I spent a year at Paideia, The European Institute for Jewish Studies in Sweden as a Martin Buber Fellow.
 In London I obtained a professional qualification in library studies (MA, Information Services Management).
 I hold a doctorate in Jewish Studies (UCL), specialising in medieval Ashkenazi Bibles.

-I have now worked over eleven years as the Deputy Curator of the Hebrew and Judaica Collections of the Bodleian Library at the University of Oxford.
+I have now worked over thirteen years as the Deputy Curator of the Hebrew and Judaica Collections of the Bodleian Library at the University of Oxford.

 Additionally, I work as the Antiquarian Cataloguer of Hebrew and Judaica Collections in Oxford colleges.
 Up to now I have worked at Lincoln College, at Merton College and currently am based at Christ Church.